mellypop/curse-of-strahd/docs/Items/Durst Residence/Signed Will.md

-Supposedly the will for [[Gustav Durst|Gustav Durst]], this was found in his office.
+Supposedly the will for [[../../Characters/Durst Residence/Gustav Durst|Gustav Durst]], this was found in his office.